Seville, Spain – Rich Culture, Flamenco, festivals and a vivid nightlife

 The unusual thing about the tower is that there are 34 ramps inside instead of stairways.

-There are archaeological exhibitions all the way up, so you won’t get bored while climbing to the top of the tower, which you should do for a magnificent view and great photo opportunities.
+There are archaeological exhibitions, so you won’t get bored while climbing to the top of the tower, which you should do for a magnificent view and great photo opportunities.

-Listed among the UNESCO World Heritage Sites, this marvellous palace complex is still in use by the royal family of Spain.
+Listed among the UNESCO World Heritage Sites, this magnificent palace complex is still used by the Spanish royal family.

 However, the chambers, the staterooms, and the upper-level halls are accessible to the public.